-In his book Ideavirus, author Seth Godin defines sneezers as the people who are more likely to tell their friends about a great new idea.
+In his book, Unleashing The Ideavirus, author Seth Godin defines sneezers as the people who are more likely to tell their friends about a great new idea.
 “These people are at the heart of the ideavirus.
 Identifying and courting sneezers is a key success factor for ideamerchants.”

 Sneezers—back in the caveman days, were so effective for the same reason that early adopters are so effective today…they’re the ones that inform the tribe on ways to survive.
 For the caveman—survival consisted of being the first to tell others in the tribe how to hunt dangerous predators.